front-end-intermediate/session-11/readme.md

 }
 ```

-Edit Weapons to add an input field and button as well:
+Edit Weapons to add a header, an input field and button as well:

 ```js
 class Weapons extends React.Component {